pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/THING_IDEAS.md

 *Here are some more unique ideas:*

 - Start battle: Instantly kill all non-[color] allys
 - Turn start: If there are no [color] allys, gain +3 income
+- Turn start: If there are no [color] allys, gain 2 free rerolls
+- Turn start: If there are no [color] allys, give the best sorcery ally +10% SORC
 - On reroll: If there are only [color] allys, gain +1/+1
 - On win round:  Spawn a random [color] item
 - Turn start:  If there are only [color] allys, give a free reroll